nmathew98/qwery/README.md

 ## About

-Asynchronous state management in React made simple.
+Asynchronous state management made simple.

-Most of the use cases of [React Query](https://tanstack.com/query/v3/) are covered with a similar API, React Query comes in at 2.26 MB while React Qwery comes in at 220 kB.
+Most of the use cases of [TanStack Query](https://tanstack.com/query/latest/) are covered with a similar API, TanStack Query comes in at ~2 MB while Qwery comes in at ~220 kB.

+## Frameworks

+-   React ✅
+-   Vue ✅

 ## Features